 If the executable is in a different location and you noticed constant high resources consumption, there’s a high chance that you’re dealing with a trojan that is mining cryptocurrencies.
 One quick way to confirm this suspicion is to upload the executable to VirusTotal for analysis.
 If the analysis reveals that the executable is indeed malicious, you’ll need to take the necessary steps in order to remove it.

 If you don’t have a security scanner at the ready, we recommend using Malwarebytes to remove the infection.
-If you aren’t sure on how to use it, follow our in-depth article (here) for detailed steps on using Malwarebytes to remove malware.

 Should I delete ShellExperienceHost.exe?